WNKS: First Top 40 era

 With album rock declining in popularity, WROQ became a CHR station called "Q95" in August 1984.
 By January 1989, WROQ evolved into a rock-leaning Top 40 format, better known as "Rock 40".
 Its AM sister station would simulcast WROQ during morning and afternoon drive-times during this time period, though it would flip to oldies in 1986.
 Also in 1986, SIS Radio would sell the two stations to CRB Broadcasting, who would then sell the stations again, first to Adams Radio in 1988, then to Tenore Broadcasting the following year.

-On January 19, 1990, at 3 p.m., after stunting with a 19-hour loop of "Shock the Monkey" by Peter Gabriel (which even prompted a call to local police services, thinking the station was being taken hostage), the station returned to CHR as WZZG, "Gorilla Radio, The New Z95.1 FM", which was partially inspired by the success of "Pirate Radio" in Los Angeles.
+On January 19, 1990, at 3 pm, after stunting with a 19-hour loop of "Shock the Monkey" by Peter Gabriel (which even prompted a call to local police services, thinking the station was being taken hostage), the station returned to CHR as WZZG, "Gorilla Radio, The New Z95.1 FM", which was partially inspired by the success of "Pirate Radio" in Los Angeles.
 By the end of the station's run, the station had a dayparted format of Top 40 during the day and more heavy metal in the evenings.
 In addition, the station would drop the "Gorilla Radio" portion of the moniker to just be named "Z95.1".